 Guaranteed Trip Home Program

-The University has partnered with Zipcar and offers six cars on campus in addition to membership incentives for faculty, staff, and students.
+The university has partnered with Zipcar and offers a number of cars on campus in addition to membership incentives for faculty, staff, and students.
 For up-to-date information on applications, visit www.zipcar.com/usfca.

-Safety has been a central theme surrounding ridesharing services in recent months.
-These services are a very convenient and popular way to get where you’re going; they often cost less and are quicker to arrive than a traditional taxi cab.
-The popular ridesharing companies have safety guidelines in place, but just like when using a traditional taxi driver, it’s a good idea to observe the following safety tips when using a ridesharing service.
+Ridesharing has become a popular means of transportation, and it is important to consider your safety when doing so.
+These services are a very convenient and popular way to get where you’re going: they often cost less and are quicker to arrive than a traditional taxi cab.
+The popular ridesharing companies have safety guidelines in place, but just like when using a traditional taxi service, it’s a good idea to observe the following safety tips when using a ridesharing service.

 Call and wait for your driver inside.